Best High chairs 2026: 13 Compared (8 Sources)

 If budget < $50

-→ The IKEA Antilop (~$20) is the only high-quality option in this range.
-It lacks a footrest and recline but scores highest for cleaning ease and durability-per-dollar across all major review sites. [src1, src3, src5]
+→ The IKEA Antilop (~$25) is the only high-quality option in this range.
+Named Wirecutter's top pick: easier to clean, simpler to use, and less expensive than every other chair tested.
+No footrest or recline, but scores highest for cleaning ease and durability-per-dollar across all major 2026 review sites. [src1, src3, src4, src5]

 If budget is $50-$150